SrijanBadhya/Debsoc/Running the PES Debsoc.md

 https://docs.google.com/spreadsheets/d/1Dw2C0WZDU81iWJNsbwRixbpRiAfiQjuThH8jI7JFz64/edit#gid=538046766

 Sometimes when you notice something missing, you can track the missing data by asking the other people in the debate, if you're quick enough and check the entered data everyday.
 In the spreadsheet, you can see chair's names missing often.
-If you have a name but not a phone number, it

 Regardless of how careful you are, data entry errors are incredibly common.
 At the very least, I think having a google form linked to spreadsheets is much more reliable than typing directly into the spreadsheet.
 In the google form, having fields like, "PM's name, PM's phone number", is easier to fill than having to click the right column and filling in the right row.